ashay-thamankar/ashay-thamankar/README.md

-# Welcome to My Data Science, Generative AI, and Creative Projects Repository! 👋
+# Welcome to the Data Science, AI & Art Portfolio 👋

 ## About Me 🚀